 - Scenic hikes and canyoning in the San Rafael Swell, Utah

 - Spend the perfect weekend in Moab, Utah

 - How to see Bryce Canyon in just one day

 - The best views in the Grand Canyon

 New to the genre?
 Check out these non-fiction adventure classics.
 From travel to outdoor books, these reads are a staple in any adventure book library.

 Although this story focuses on World War II, there is still a strong element of outdoor survival.
 For me, this outdoor book recognizes adventure in a different way.
 In fact, I started reading more from the non-fiction adventure genre from this captivating read.
 It’s the newest addition to the classic adventure reads, but it’s here to stay.

 A Walk in the Woods by Bill Bryson

-Bill Bryson is one of my favorite all-time authors.
+Bill Bryson is one of my favorite all-time authors and his books about adventure are just charming to read.
 His ability to tell even the most complex story in a relatable, human way is unmatched.
 A Walk in the Woods takes an honest look at thru-hiking through the lens of a less-seasoned explorer.
 Be prepared to laugh, cringe and maybe even cry a little.